-- 57. In the days after Mr. Khalil's arrest, there were reports of other instances of application of the apprehend, detain, transfer, and deport Policy. - 58.
-On March 13, Secretary of Homeland Security Kristi Noem announced that Legaa Kordia, who had also participated in student protests and had been arrested on Columbia's campus in April 2024, was arrested by ICE in New Jersey and transferred to an immigration jail in Alvarado, Texas. - 59.
-On March 26, 2025, six plainclothes ICE officers arrested Rumeysa Ozturk, a Turkish Ph.D. student at Tufts University, who DHS alleges, "engaged in activities in support of Hamas."
+- 54. On March 26, 2025, six plainclothes ICE officers arrested Rumeysa Ozturk, a Turkish Ph.D. student at Tufts University, who DHS alleges, "engaged in activities in support of Hamas."
 Ms. Ozturk co-authored an op-ed in her university's newspaper criticizing the university's response to students' call to divest from companies with ties to Israel's military action in Gaza.
-She was transferred to an immigration jail in Louisiana. - 60.
-On March 27, in response to a question about Rumeysa Ozturk, Respondent Rubio said that the State Department may have revoked more than 300 visas, saying "Every time I find one of these lunatics, I take away their visas." - 61.
-And on April 14, 2025, DHS arrested and detained Mohsen Mahdawi, a Palestinian lawful permanent resident who co-founded Columbia University's Palestinian Student Union and organized campus protests against Israel's military actions in Gaza.
-Mr. Mahdawi was arrested at his naturalization interview, after which DHS attempted to put him on a plane to Louisiana almost immediately-within only a couple of hours of his arrest.
-Mr. Mahdawi remained in the district only because the government agents with custody of him arrived at the airport too late for him to board a scheduled flight and a district court entered an order restricting his transfer out of the district before a new flight could be arranged.
+She was transferred to an immigration jail in Louisiana. - 55.
+On March 27, in response to a question about Rumeysa Ozturk, Respondent Rubio said that the State Department may have revoked more than 300 visas, saying "Every time I find one of these lunatics, I take away their visas."